JoaoGuimaraes22/Portfolio/README.md

   - [ ] Set up tests for code generation
 - [ ] Kickstart Backend Devolopment
   - [ ] Develop in a microservices-driven way
+  - [ ] Develop in an event-driven way
+  - [ ] Implement gRPC with Node
+  - [ ] Implement gRPC with ASP.NET CORE
   - [ ] Define what are the more I/O intensive, simple services
   - [ ] Define what are the more CPU intensive, complex services
   - [ ] Create Node.JS microservices for I/O intensive services